China halts beef imports from 4 Australian firms as Covid-19 spat sours trade

 "Sometimes their tolerance levels go up and down.
 This time we have a situation where the tolerance is quite low for this issue".

+Mr McNiven, who is also a shareholder in the Northern Cooperative Meat Co, said the non-conformance issues raised by the Chinese authorities were related to breach of regulations including labels and product descriptions.

+"I am confident Northern Cooperative Meat Co can respond quickly and appropriately to the satisfaction of Chinese regulators and so that we may continue to export to this important market."

-Worth more than US$1.94 billion, Chinese demand for Australian beef surged in 2019, fuelled by a growing middle class and as consumers switched to eating beef as pork availability fell during a swine fever outbreak which decimated Chinese hog herds.
+Worth more than A$3 billion (S$2.8 billion), Chinese demand for Australian beef surged in 2019, fuelled by a growing middle class and as consumers switched to eating beef as pork availability fell during a swine fever outbreak which decimated Chinese hog herds.

 BT is now on Telegram!